EyverL/Personal-Interests-Website/preplanning.md

 - Have a header where each interest is it's own tag (think: home | shop | events | Info | Scheduling | ETC)

 * Maybe a form where people can also tell you what their personal hobbies are (make sure its filters for dumb responses)

+* Recommendation section for things pertaining to every interest you end up writing about:
+- Reading (they can recommend books)
+- Cars (they can recommend you their favorite models)
+- ETC